eRRe-i/edge-template-standalone-boilerplate/README.md

    ```sh
    npm run server
    ```
-3. Run this if you wish to prep your build for production.
-The script will create static pages for deploying.
-This [demo](https://bright-mousse-f9a161.netlify.app/") runs on Netlify.
+3. Run this if you wish to create static pages for deploying.
+This [example](https://bright-mousse-f9a161.netlify.app/) runs on Netlify.
    ```sh
    npm run build
    ```